makerspet/makerspet.github.io/_posts/2023-09-12-meet-snoopy-pet-robot-model.md

 under a table
 - [self-drive, map and navigate](https://kaia.ai/blog/gazebo-mapping-navigation-demo/) a living room, all automatically.

-Utilitary functions will include patrolling the house.
+Utility functions will include patrolling the house.

 Please keep in mind that we are still in product development phase - please sign up for the mailing list below to be notified about product launch.
 You are also welcome to join our [Facebook group]({{ site.facebook_group_url }}) and [Reddit]({{ site.reddit_group_url }}).